wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 the code.
 One example is "instruction window" and "reservation station".
 We choose the former despite the fact that Intel uses the latter to refer to the exact same structure.

+There are three major stages in the backend, each taking at least two cycles to complete.
+This sums up to six cycles between uop issue and dispatch at a minimum, given no unresolved data dependency.
+The first stage is register renaming.
+The RAT allows renaming four uops per cycle, regardless of whether the same register is renamed multiple times.
+Since this is consistent with the issue width, we do not need to model RAT.
+As a ressult, the renaming stage does not introduce stalls, and always completes in two cycles.

 ### Instruction Window

 The instruction window implements a simple DES event queue as `class WindowStructure` (ooo\_core.h).
 In order to model